syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 * Title – Specifies the title that should be displayed as a header of the category collection.

 ### Built-in symbol categories

-we have a built-in shapes that are grouped by categories.The following are the built-in categories being available in the diagram resource dictionary,
+The built-in shape paths available in the diagram resource dictionary are grouped by categories.
+The following are the built-in categories being available in the diagram resource dictionary,

 * BasicShapes
 * FlowShapes